DSA Emergency Response Procedures

 - DO listen for information regarding reunification with your child.

-- Refrain from going to your child’s school.
-This will create traffic congestion hampering the efforts of first responders.
+- Refrain from coming to DSA.
+This will create traffic congestion hampering the efforts of Denver’s first responders.

-- Refrain from calling your child or your child’s school.
+- Refrain from calling DSA.
 Excessive phone calls could jam the phone system and interfere with emergency communications.